Mount Sinai Careers

 - Must be proficient in Microsoft office suite

-- Project management experience, alongside an ability to anticipate, prioritize, and manage multiple tasks
+- Project management experience, alongside an ability to anticipate, prioritize, and manage multiple tasks with strong organizational skills

 - Excellent communication skills, both verbal and written